 peace dove with good news

 A new tradition has begun in Oslo.
-Every Friday at noon, the Nobel Peace Center will release a peace dove together with “The good news of the week”, marking that the world is moving forward in a more peaceful direction.
+Every Friday at noon, during the summer half year, the Nobel Peace Center releases a peace dove together with “The good news of the week”, marking that the world is moving forward in a more peaceful direction.

-During the winter-season (Oktober - April) the Peace Dove is completely digital.
-Follow us on social media to see the peace dove and the good news of the week.
+During the winter-season (October - April) the Peace Dove is a digital happening, as the dove cannot in cold weather.
+Follow us on social media to see the peace dove and read the good news of the week.

 Facts about the peace dove

 - The dove that flies from the Nobel Peace Center belongs to the Norwegian Carrier Pigeon Society.
 It is delivered to the Center by their owner each Friday.